trustedanalytics-ng/tap-cli/README.md

 Authenticating...
 Authentication succeeded

-#If you ommitt address you will be logged to previously set target
+#If you omit address you will be logged to previously set target

 ./tap login admin password